reactjs/react.dev/content/docs/concurrent-mode-adoption.md

 ### Enabling Concurrent Mode {#enabling-concurrent-mode}

 Normally, when we add features to React, you can start using them immediately.
 Fragments, Context, and even Hooks are examples of such features.
-You can use in new code without making any changes to the existing code.
+You can use them in new code without making any changes to the existing code.

 Concurrent Mode is different.
 It introduces semantic changes to how React works.
 Otherwise, the [new features](/docs/concurrent-mode-patterns.html) enabled by it *wouldn't be possible*.
 This is why they're grouped into a new "mode" rather than released one by one in isolation.